 Supplier means a holder of a supply licence under the Electricity Act (and, in respect of Theft of Electricity for use at a Premises, is the electricity Supplier Registered for the Metering Point or Metering System relating to the supply of electricity to those Premises).

-Theft in Conveyance means the abstraction of electricity (regardless of where such abstraction takes place) for use otherwise than at a Premises for which there is a Metering Point or Metering System that is Registered by a Supplier.

-Theft of Electricity includes (but is not limited to) Theft in Conveyance,
+Theft of Electricity

-the circumstances described in paragraph 4 of schedule 6 to the Electricity Act, and the circumstances described in paragraph 11 of schedule 7 to the Electricity Act.

 Unregistered Customer means a Customer occupying Premises at which electricity is being (or has been) consumed outside of the normal Supplier registration process (sometimes referred to as “untraded”).